itsmengzaime/NER-NN/README.md

 ### Model:
 Main model consists two main stage:
+ * CNN model: a CNN network with different kernel size work at characater level to extract information from words.
  * bi-lSTM model: includings independent LSTM model with same size but in opposite direction.
  * CRF layer: output from bi-LSTM will be used as input for CRF to compute the tag score and also predict the word is entity or not.